New Jersey v. Dharun Ravi: Reactions to defense

 After the first morning of the defense presentation on March 9, 2012, trial attorney Brian Claypool viewed the overall defense strategy as effective, but he questioned defense techniques in trying to show that Ravi was not anti-gay.
 The character witnesses called, he said, were ineffective because the prosecution showed there was "no foundation" for them to say that Ravi was not anti-gay.
 Claypool said that the defense theme (of Ravi's not having bias) should have been pursued with numerous additional witnesses.
 He also said that Ravi himself needed to testify to show he had no bias against gays and to explain the inconsistencies in his recorded interview with the police.

-John Fahy, former Bergen County District Attorney, said after closing arguments that both the defense and prosecution did a "very good job".
+John Fahy, a former Bergen County Prosecutor, said after closing arguments that both the defense and prosecution did a "very good job".
 In regard to the invasion of privacy charge, Fahy said the defense was effective in raising reasonable doubt by characterizing the incidents as a "frolic" of "first-year college students".
 Regarding bias intimidation, Fahy said that there was "not a lot of proof" that the viewing was done because Clementi was gay.
 In regard to obstruction of justice, Fahy noted that a few texts by Ravi were "very difficult to explain".
 Fahy said that the police interview revealed a "kid not used to being interrogated" and that the interview contained "one big lie" by Ravi—that in the second (September 21) incident he had "turned the computer off and later turned it on."